UltimateHackingKeyboard/firmware/doc-dev/other/testing_scenarios.md

 - Unpair+pair dongle.
 (Optionally, let a bluetooth hid active while doing so.)
 - Pair two ble hids using `bluetooth pair` while all devices are active.

+Known issues:
+- Oob pairing (of the dongle) fails when another device is connected, including a dongle that is *not* connected over usb.

 ## Usb suspend:

 In all scenarios make sure that uhk works afterwards.